-Changes in the fair value of a derivative are recognized with a debit or credit to profit or loss, as applicable.
+The change in the fair value of a derivative is recognized with a debit or credit to profit or loss, as applicable.
 The change in the fair value of the hedged entry attributable to hedged risk is recognized as part of the carrying value of the hedged entry and is also recognized with a debit or credit to profit or loss.

-For fair value hedges related to items recorded at amortized cost, the adjustment of the fair value is amortized against profit or loss during the period through maturity.
-Any adjustment to the carrying value of a hedged financial instrument for which the effective rate is used is amortized with a debit or credit to profit or loss at its fair value attributable to the risk being covered.
+For fair value hedges related to items recorded at amortized cost, the adjustment of the fair value is amortized against profit or loss during the period, through maturity.
+Any adjustment to the carrying value of a hedged financial instrument, for which the effective rate is used, is amortized with a debit or credit to profit or loss at its fair value, attributable to the risk being covered.

-If the hedged entry is derecognized, the associated fair value not amortized is immediately recognized in profit or loss.
+If the hedged entry is derecognized, the fair value not amortized is immediately recognized with a debit or credit to profit or loss.